jedens5000/Health-Tracker-4GA/README.md

 <a href="https://www.jonedens.com" target="_blank"><img src="https://www.jonedens.com/images/mindset/mindset-logo.png" /></a>
 </p>

-This was my final project for school that I built alongside my classmate, <a href="https://github.com/Chadmichaelg">Chad Grubbs</a>.
+This was my final project for school that I built alongside my classmate, <a href="https://github.com/Chadmichaelg" target="_blank">Chad Grubbs</a>.
 We built it with React using Router, Flux, and Context API.
 The backend uses Python Flask with SQLAlchemy.

 The general purpose of the app is to provide the user with a data visualization of how frequently they are affected by their health issues.
 It's geared at tracking mental health issues, however it could be used to track many other things, like chronic pain, headaches, asthma, or anything else that might be a recurring problem for the user.